ArcadiaPower/connect-react/README.md

 - `local`: Use this if you are interfacing with a local API. **You will almost never need this option.**
 - `staging`: This references our staging API.
 Use this in your development and staging environments.
 - `production`: This references our production API. **Only use this in your production app.**

-#### accessToken

-This is the token used to authenticate API requests.
-If you are integrating with this tool you should have instructions on how to generate tokens for your client.
-Note that the type of `accessToken` needed to instantiate the component depends on the "user flow."

 #### `create` scope